MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 - All numerical fields are considered numerical variables.
 They're normalized by transforming to z-scores and the distance is calculated as the absolute value of the difference.
 The total multivariate distance between data points is calculated as the average of the distances between variables.

-A distance close to 0 means that the entities are very similar and a distance above 1 means they're very different.
-Similarly, an entity with an average distance close to or above 1 indicates that it's different from many other entities in the partition, indicating a potential outlier.
+A distance close to zero means that the entities are similar and a distance above 1 means they're different.
+Similarly, an entity with an average distance close to or above one indicates that it's different from many other entities in the partition, indicating a potential outlier.

 The output of the function is pairwise distances between entities under the same partition.
 It can be used as-is to look for similar or different pairs. such as entities with minimal distances share many common features.
 It can also be easily transformed to a distance matrix (see the usage example) or used as input for clustering or outlier detection algorithms.